Code-Institute-Submissions/milestone-project-158/README.md

 * When creating the contact page, I had a design idea to use a background image, but I decided that I wanted to blur out the background image.
 Using the backdrop-filter (blur) function actually caused the footer to be brought up from the bottom of the page.
 When I did the tried to blur the image on the landing page the same thing happened.
 * *no fix* -  Unfortunately, I could not find a CSS or HTML based solution for this bug.
 What I did to overcome this obstacle was downloaded the free photo editing software [Gimp](https://www.gimp.org/).
 This allowed me to blur the image the way I wanted to and then I added this as a background image using CSS.

+* When creating the contact form, I found that when viewed on certain mobile devices, the bottom half of the form would not be visible.
+* *fix* - To fix this issue I just added some simple CSS, where I hid the overflow on the x-axis and set the overflow to 'auto' on the y-axis.

+* When trying to align the form in the center of the page I was finding it difficult to get the text to align to the left side of the parent div.
+* *fix* - I found a very helpful answer on stack overflow here [https://stackoverflow.com/questions/8097744/how-do-i-center-this-form-in-css/8097900].
+The answer explained very clearly how to ensure that the parent div would be centered in the middle of the screen but getting the children to be aligned to the left.

+* When I fixed the issue of the alignment of the form, I found that the submit button wasn't aligned in the center like I wanted it, but instead it was aligned to the left.
+* *fix* To fix this issue I wrapped the submit button in a div of its own and then aligned this div to the center

 ## Credits

 ### Media